microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgUserCalendar.md

 ```

 ### -CanViewPrivateItems
-True if the user can read calendar items that have been marked private, false otherwise.
+true if the user can read calendar items that have been marked private, false otherwise.
+This property is set through an Outlook client or the corresponding calendarPermission resource.
+Read-only.

 ```yaml
 Type: System.Management.Automation.SwitchParameter